 Figure 2.
-293T-ACE2 cells are infectable with Spike-pseudotyped lentivirus.
+293T-ACE2 cells are susceptible to SARS-CoV-2 Spike-pseudotyped lentivirus transduction.
 (A) Flow cytometry plot showing expression of ACE2 by the 293T-ACE2 cells (grey shaded) at passage 12 compared to parental 293T cells (white fill) as quantified by staining with an anti-ACE2 antibody.
+As seen, ACE2 expression remains high over many passages.
 The gate was set so the parental 293T cells are 2% positive.
-(B) Microscope image showing ZsGreen expression in 293T-ACE2 or 293T cells at 60 hours after incubation with Spike- or VSV G-pseudotyped lentivirus with the ZsGreen backbone.
-Cells were infected with equal volumes of all Spike-pseudotyped lentivirus and 10-fold less volume of VSV G-pseudotyped lentivirus.
+(B) Microscope images showing ZsGreen expression in 293T-ACE2 or 293T cells at 43 hours after incubation with Spike- or VSV G-pseudotyped lentivirus with the ZsGreen backbone.
+For each viral entry protein, 293T and 293T-ACE2 cells were infected with equal volumes of virus.
+Cells were infected with 1/20th the volume of VSV G-pseudotyped lentivirus compared to Spike-pseudotyped lentivirus.

-We validated that the 293T-ACE2 cells were susceptible to infection by Spike-pseudotyped lentivirus by incubating 293T-ACE2 and parental 293T with equivalent amounts lentivirus carrying ZsGreen.
-As shown in Figure 2B, Spike-pseudotyped virus efficiently infected the 293T-ACE2 but not the 293T cells.
+We validated that the 293T-ACE2 cells were susceptible to infection by SARS-CoV-2 Spike-pseudotyped lentivirus by incubating 293T-ACE2 and parental 293T with equivalent amounts of lentivirus carrying ZsGreen.
+As shown in Figure 2B, Spike-pseudotyped virus successfully infects the 293T-ACE2 but not the 293T cells.
+This was true for all three Spike variants tested (data not shown).
 Virus pseudotyped with VSV G, an amphotropic viral entry protein that is not dependent on ACE2, efficiently infects both cell lines (Figure 2B).

 2.3.
 Titers of pseudotyped lentiviral particles with different Spike cytoplasmic tail variants.

 To quantify the titers of lentiviral virions pseudotyped with each of the Spike variants, we produced virions with each of these Spikes, as well as a positive control using VSV G and a negative control without a viral entry protein.
 We first produced virions using the ZsGreen backbone, and titered by flow cytometry to determine the number of transducing particles per ml.
 As shown in Figure 3A, all Spike variants produced titers 104 transduction units per ml.
 These titers were about two orders of magnitude lower than those achieved with VSV G, but we considered them to be encouragingly high given that lentiviral virions can be further concentrated by a variety of methods [49,50].
 We then produced virions using the Luciferase-IRES-ZsGreen backbone, and found that we could achieve titers of >106 relative luciferase units (RLUs) per ml in 96-well plate infections (Figure 1B).
-This titer was again about two orders of magnitude lower than that achieved using VSV G. Of note, the magnitude of the fluorescent signal from ZsGreen is lower for the Luciferase-IRES-ZsGreen backbone than for the ZsGreen-only backbone (Figure 1C), as expected since the ZsGreen in the former construct is driven by an IRES rather than the primary promoter.
+This titer was again about two orders of magnitude lower than that achieved using VSV G. As expected, the magnitude of the fluorescent signal from ZsGreen is lower for the Luciferase-IRES-ZsGreen backbone than for the ZsGreen-only backbone (Figure 1C), since the ZsGreen in the former construct is driven by an IRES rather than the primary promoter.